dbennin125/notes-301-02.md/README.md

 In your reading notes page for this class, provide answers to the following prompts.
 Cite any external sources

 Name 3 advantages to Test Driven Development
-1. Able to id errors and problems quickly
+1. You're able to identify errors and problems quickly

-2. informs you if last change to code broke previous code immediately.
+2. informs you if last change to code broke previous code.

-3. Bugs reduced.
+3. You will have a reduced amout of bugs.

 <h4>In what case would you need to use beforeEach() or afterEach() in a test suite?</h4>
 beforeEach() - is run before EACH test in a describe